Amj103/kasparro-backend-amal-joseph/README.md

-API keys stored using environment variables
+API keys and database credentials are managed via environment variables.

-No secrets committed to source control
+Use a .env file for local development (not committed to version control).

-Docker .env supported
+Production secrets are managed via GitHub Secrets or AWS Parameter Store.